Papyrus growing along the river bank.

 An example of papyrus is the plant ancient Egyptians, Greeks and Romans used to make paper.

 - a tall water plant (Cyperus papyrus) of the sedge family, abundant in the Nile region of Egypt and widely cultivated as an ornamental

-- a writing material made from this plant by the ancient Egyptians, Greeks, and Romans, by soaking, pressing, and drying thin slices of its pith laid crosswise
+- a material for writing on, made from this plant by the ancient Egyptians, Greeks, and Romans, by soaking, pressing, and drying thin slices of its pith laid crosswise

 - any ancient document or manuscript on papyrus

 - a.
-A material on which to write made from the pith or the stems of this sedge, used especially by the ancient Egyptians, Greeks, and Romans.b.
+A material made from the pith or the stems of this sedge, used by the ancient Egyptians, Greeks, and Romans especially to write or paint on.b.
 A document written on this material.

 Origin of papyrusMiddle English papirus from Latin papérus from Greek papūros

 bottom: c.
 1400-1200 bc papyrus fragment from the Egyptian Book of the Dead

 From Latin papÈ³rus, from Ancient Greek Ï€Î¬Ï€Ï…ÏÎ¿Ï‚ (papuros), of unknown origin.